Top of page

 Connect with Atlanta and Beyond

 Emory is located in Atlanta, GA, one of the United States’ most vibrant and diverse metropolitan areas.
-Psychology at Emory is a hub science, with connections to researchers across the University and the city, as described here.
+Psychology at Emory is a hub of science, with connections to researchers across the University and the city, as described here.
 Research and training resources are enhanced by our large hospital system, our APA and PCSAS accredited clinical science training program, The Marcus Autism Center, and the Emory National Primate Research Center.
 Psychology faculty train Ph.D. students through one or more graduate concentrations in our department (Developmental Science, Cognitive and Computational Sciences, Clinical Science, Behavioral and Systems Neuroscience).
 To learn more about being a faculty member at Emory, please review the links below.